Room Boundary Simulator

 Sound absorption coefficient

 The room's mean sound absorption coefficient has a large effect on late reflections and reverberation time (RT60).
 Doubling the mean absorption coefficient halves the reverberation time.
 Sound absorption coefficient also has a moderate effect on the magnitude of standing waves.
+On the other hand, absorption coefficient has little effect on early reflections when the absorption coefficient is lower than ~0.5.
+This behavior makes notches hard to manage.

 Sometimes the effect of absorption is contrary to expectation and increasing an absorption coefficient makes the frequency response worse.
 Since the reduction of late reflections is greater than the reduction of early reflections, the notch created by a strong floor reflection may become larger.